tshanedc/bikesharing_finalproject/README.md

 -       Are there any factors that cause negative impact on the growth of PBS in city? (weather, location of bike docks, etc…)
 ## Role Definition
 The team has found a natural work dynamic.
 We will be taking advantage of the already used channels, such as slack and zoom website.
+## Methodology/ML Model
+•	We will use Visualization using Tableau and R.
+•	We are also thinking about using multivariate regression to identify which factor are affecting the PBS.
+Or RANDOM Forest Model to predict the availability of bikes in the station.......